ariel-anieli/flop/README.md

 # Flop #

-Stores network links as a database; provides CLI snippets of configured links.
+Stores network links in a text-formatted database; provides CLI snippets of configured links.

 ## Database operations
 You may start the server `flop` from an existing database: